jskhu/jskhu.github.io/_posts/2020-09-20-farthest-point-sampling.md

 idxs += batch_index * m;
 {% endhighlight %}

 Offset the pointers to point to the specified batch.
 Since all the data is passed in as 1D arrays, we need to offset the `dataset`, `temp`, and `idxs` pointers.
-For example, ff we have 2 batches with 5 points each, the `dataset` pointer would be pointing to index 0 for batch 1 and index 15 (remember each point has an x, y, and z!) as shown here:
+For example, if we have 2 batches with 5 points each, the `dataset` pointer would be pointing to index 0 for batch 1 and index 15 (remember each point has an x, y, and z!) as shown here:

 ![pointer offset](/images/fps/pointer-offset.png)